c-kalenyk/book-store/README.md

 ---

+1. Clone repo.
-1. Install and run Docker.
+2. Install and run Docker.
-2. Configure access parameters in the `.env` file (refer to the required fields in the `.env.template` file).
+3. Configure access parameters in the `.env` file (refer to the required fields in the `.env.template` file).
-3. Open a terminal and navigate to the root directory of the project on your machine.
+4. Open a terminal and navigate to the root directory of the project on your machine.
-4. Run the application using Docker Compose: `docker-compose up`
+5. Run the application using Docker Compose: `docker-compose up`
-5. Voilà! :)
+6. Voilà! :)

 Feel free to test the available functionality using endpoints with tools like Postman or via Swagger UI, which you can find below ⬇️